 And here I experienced what I suspect Jeff Varner experienced mumblesomething years later: absolutely instant, absolutely complete regret.
 That feeling when you realize what you just did was not okay, not even a little, not something you ever would have thought you’d do, but you just did it, and it’s absolutely devastating to your understanding of yourself.

 I remember, viscerally, all these years later, how I felt for the rest of the day.
 The adrenaline didn’t quit.
 I couldn’t process what I’d done.
 I tried to rationalize it and knew in my own head there wasn’t a rationalization.
 I didn’t know which way to direct my brain.
 I went home and confessed to my parents, who reacted with appropriate horror.
 Despite my lifelong aversion to the phone, they made me call every adult in the phone book (remember those?) with Jaye’s last name until I located Jaye’s parents and apologized to her, that very evening.
-And I did, and in fact Jaye apologized right back, and we sort of became friends.
+And I did, and in fact Jaye apologized right back, and we even became friends.
 But it didn’t feel like absolution.
 Nothing ever has — and it never should.

 In my case, I was a kid.
 I don’t say that as an excuse for what I said, not even a little bit, but rather as an excuse for why it took me so long to really understand what was going on there.
 This thing happened and I learned from it, in a way, but I didn’t have the labels I have now.
 I just vaguely realized that even when we think we’re good people, allies, we can carry some dark stuff around that we don’t realize we’re carrying, and it can pop out, whoops!